ody-dev/documentation/content/docs/server/websocket_server.md

 ### Websocket callbacks

-Out of the box the websocket listens for the following events:
+By default, the WebSocket server listens for the following events:

-* `onHandshake`
-* `onMessage`
-* `onClose`
-* `onRequest`
-* `onDisconnect`
-* `onOpen`

-These are mapped to a basic implementation of a websocket server.
-They can accept messages, send messages,...
+* `onHandshake` - Triggered when a new WebSocket connection is being established.
+This event allows developers to customize the handshake process.
+* `onMessage` - Fires when the server receives a message from a client.
+This is useful for processing incoming data and responding accordingly.
+* `onClose` - Called when a WebSocket connection is closed.
+This allows for cleanup and resource management.
+* `onRequest` - Handles incoming HTTP requests within the WebSocket server.
+This feature enables hybrid HTTP and WebSocket applications.
+* `onDisconnect` - Triggered when a client disconnects from the server, allowing developers to track user sessions effectively.
+* `onOpen` - Fired when a new WebSocket connection is successfully opened, enabling initial communication with the client.

-You can override these native callbacks by creating a `WebsocketController` and configuring the methods in the `callback[]` section of the config file.
+These events are mapped to basic WebSocket server implementations.
+You can override them by creating a WebSocketController and defining the methods in the callbacks[] section of the config file.
+Custom implementations give developers full control over WebSocket interactions, making it possible to build dynamic, event-driven applications with real-time communication capabilities.

-A very basic implementation of a `WebsocketController.php` looks like this:
+A very basic implementation of a `WebsocketController.php`:
 ```php
 <?php
 declare(strict_types=1);